giellalt/giellalt.github.io/LanguageModels.md

 # GiellaLT language models

 (WIP - Much of the documentation is not up-to-date, but we are working actively to correct that.
-Production, Beta and Alpha repos have working sites, the documentation pages for the Experimental repos will most likely give an error / 404.
-All source links are working.)
+All repos have working sites, but the documentation pages for most Experimental repos have little or no content.
+All source links are working, though.)

 The languages are grouped in three different ways, according to *maturity, geography* and *language family*.
 Private repositories are not listed.